 1. Personal questionnaire (an official form) to be printed from the personal account of the candidate in the system called the Electronic Registration of Candidates (henceforth referred to as ERK).

 2. The original or a copy of the certificate or any other document issued abroad that entitles the candidate to start higher education at any university in the state where the document was issued and certified in the form of an apostille or legalization* (an international certification comparable to a notarisation in the countries that have signed the Apostille Convention, the Hague convention abolishing the requirement of legalisation for foreign public documents).
-The document(s) should be translated by a sworn translator.
+The document(s) should be translated into Polish by a sworn translator.

 * Apostille or legalization refers to the candidate who are required to obtain the decision of the Polish Superintendent of Schools in which the candidate’s certificate of finishing a secondary school is recognised as a document that entitles the candidate to apply to be admitted to a university in Poland when the recognition is not possible, legally or according to international agreements, or a certificate of validation (recognition of foreign studies and degrees is the process whereby a competent authority in one country formally recognises the value of a qualification from a foreign country) issued before March 31st, 2015.